 5. Accountability builds strong teams.

 Teams without accountability struggle with unsolved problems and unhealthy behavior like throwing blame around.
 Additionally, those who don’t feel responsible for their work have nothing motivating them to perform at a high level.
 Ultimately, when one or more team members aren’t accountable, it negatively affects the group as a whole.
-However, the same can’t be said about team cultures that prioritize ownership.
+However, the same can’t be said about team cultures that prioritize ownership and accountability.
 When there’s a collective mentality of learning from mistakes, problem solving, pivoting with ease, performing to the best of each person’s abilities, and working in alignment with others, teams thrive.

 6. Accountability needs defined expectations.

 When setting KPIs or other measurable company goals, it’s important for team members to know what’s expected of them.
-One of the best ways leaders can encourage employees’ sense of ownership is to set clear guidelines for success.
+One of the best ways leaders can encourage employees’ sense of ownership and accountability is to set clear guidelines for success.
 Without defined deadlines and expectations, there can be no accountability because people don’t know what they’re supposed to be achieving.
 As a result, strategic implementation falls to the wayside.

 When setting performance measures consider:

 - Explaining how, when and why performance is measured

 - Listening to the team’s feedback on realistic, achievable goals